© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 Note:

 1: Of course the electronic networks allow individuals to spatially multiply various aspects of their presence: their texts, voice, appearance.
-However only a direct physical mark has the experiential quality of "I am (was) here" - the indubitable 'presence' of a unique physical action - always performing the temporary process of being made ... affecting on our environment a lasting event.
+However only a direct physical mark has the experiential quality of "I am (was) here" - the indubitable 'presence' of a unique physical action - 'always performing' the temporary process of being made ... affecting in our environment 'me' as a lasting event.

 TAG: BOROUGH RD (E), LONDON, SE1